 It is our very capacity to function with the minor and moderate levels and mask it behind our facade of well-being… these aspects we must learn to survive in the world with chronic pain that makes it lose its originality to those around us.
 For if we do not appear to constantly suffer, then we must not be suffering, right?

-Not only is it impossible for someone to comprehend chronic pain because it is beyond their experience but they cannot observe the behaviors they know to expect from pain with people who have chronic pain… so then they cannot see how much we suffer, they fail to understand the level of pain we experience every day if we can seem to tolerate it, language fails us because words have no power without the pain behaviors to back them.
+Not only is it impossible for someone to comprehend chronic pain because it is beyond their experience but they cannot observe the behaviours they know to expect from pain with people who have chronic pain… so then they cannot see how much we suffer, they fail to understand the level of pain we experience every day if we can seem to tolerate it, language fails us because words have no power without the pain behaviours to back them.
 Yes, indeed, you just cannot say ‘Hey I’m still in pain here’… it just loses its meaning.

 In the land of pain… everybody will get used to it but me.